 While not automatic, most jurisdictions hold that alimony can be awarded in situations where the spouse does not have adequate property, including property provided for reasonable expenses and needs, and they are unable to support themselves through employment.

 How Do I Reduce My Exposure to Spousal Support?

-There are several things you can do to either reduce the amount or entirely avoid paying spousal support:
+There are several things you can do to either reduce the amount of spousal support you pay or avoid paying it entirely:

 End the Marriage as Soon as Possible

 One aspect that has a major impact on the amount of spousal support you pay is the overall length of your marriage.
 Generally, the longer you are in a marriage, the higher the chances of being hit with higher spousal support payments.

 So, if you believe your union won’t last, end it as soon as possible.
 Stretching it longer will only result in more emotional distress and longer-lasting spousal maintenance payments.

 Change Your Lifestyle